Triston Casas Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Triston Casas (.368 on-base percentage in past 10 games, 51 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.265 batting average in his past 10 games), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Rays.
+He racked up two hits (going 2-for-4 with a double) in his last game against the Guardians.

 Triston Casas Game Info & Props vs. the Guardians